hortulanusT/dynLattice/README.md

 To build the container put all the required archives into a folder called `zip` and run the command `sudo apptainer build jive.sif jive.def`.
 You can subsequently move the `jive.sif` to any location you prefer.

-To create an alias for easier executing use `alias jive='apptainer -s exec -e </full/path/to/>jive.sif'`.
+To create an alias for easier executing use `alias jive="apptainer -s exec -e </full/path/to/>jive.sif"`.
 The test-cases can subsequently be run using `jive make tests`.

 ## Organization